riboviz/riboviz/docs/prep-riboviz-running.md

 ## Configure number of processes (optional)

-`prep_riboviz.py` can instruct the tools it invokes to use a specific number of processes.
+`prep_riboviz` can instruct the tools it invokes to use a specific number of processes.
 By default this is 1.

-To configure `prep_riboviz.py` to use additional processes, in the configuration file, change:
+To configure `prep_riboviz` to use additional processes, in the configuration file, change:

 ```yaml
 num_processes: 1